What is tick paralysis?

-In the United States there are two main species of tick capable of of producing paralysis, Dermacentor variabilis (American dog tick) and Dermacentor andersoni (Rocky Mountain wood tick) with most cases occurring in the Rocky Mountain states, Pacific Northwest and southeastern states between late spring and early summer.
+There are two species of tick capable of producing paralysis in the United States, Dermacentor variabilis (American dog tick) and Dermacentor andersoni (Rocky Mountain wood tick), most cases of paralysis occur in the Rocky Mountain states, Pacific Northwest and southeastern states between late spring and early summer.

 What do paralysis ticks look like?

-The appearance varies between species, below are three images of the Ixodes holocyclus tick, found in Australia.
+The appearance varies between species, below is an image of the Ixodes holocyclus tick, located in Australia.

-Ticks have 4 stages (moults) of life and require three hosts (either the same or different species) to complete their lifecycle, dropping off their host and re-attaching during each moult.
+Ticks have four stages (moults) of life and require three hosts (either the same or different species) to complete their lifecycle, dropping off their host and re-attaching during each moult.
 The amount of time this take is dependent on the environmental temperature.
-The tick is capable of injecting neurotoxin into the cat during the larval, nymph and adult stages, however the largest amount of toxin comes from the adult female.
+The tick is capable of injecting a neurotoxin into the cat during the larval, nymph, and adult stages; however, the largest amount of toxin comes from the adult female.

 - Egg – The female tick lays up to 3,000 eggs which hatch within 1-3 months into larva.

-- Larva (6 legged) - Around the size of a pinhead, larva are also known as 'seed ticks', tick larva attach to their host within a week of hatching, feeding on the blood of the host for up to a week.
-Once engorged, they drop off the host onto the ground and undergo a second moult, developing into the nymph.
+- Larvae (6 legged) – Approximately the size of a pinhead, tick larvae attach to their host within a week of hatching, feeding on the blood for up to a week.
+Once engorged, they drop off the host onto the ground and undergo the second moult, developing into the nymph.

 - Adult (8 legged) – After a week, the adult ticks mate and find a new host to attach to.
 She finds a host to have one final blood feed, becoming engorged and then falling off the host and laying her eggs and then dies.